Executive & Leadership Coaching

 - Improve your teams’ performance and health through team building, facilitating, coaching, and consulting

-- Improve employees’ and teams’ awareness through assessment such as Myers Briggs Type Indicator (MBTI), DISC and 360 degree feedback with follow on facilitation and coaching
+- Improve employees’ and teams’ awareness through assessments such as 360-degree feedback with follow on facilitation and coaching

 When Should You Consider Coaching?

-Executive Presence – Clients who want to enhance their executive presence and increase their overall effectiveness.
-They may want to become more inspirational leaders, improve work team relationships and results, exhibit more confidence in executive settings, and/or sell their ideas more effectively to the C suite.
+- Executive Presence – Clients who want to enhance their executive presence and increase their overall effectiveness.
+They may want to become more inspirational leaders, improve work team relationships and results, exhibit more confidence in executive settings, and/or sell their ideas more effectively to the Board or C-suite.

 One-on-one coaching engagements are designed to provide the leader with the capacity to produce better results and gain a greater confidence in their ability to do so.
 The coaching engagement is structured and customized to the needs of each of the identified leaders.
 The coaching process takes time, as any behavior change does.
-We support the change process by offering options, encouragement when the inevitable challenges surface, and caring illumination of blind spots.
+We support the change process by offering options and encouragement.

 A typical coaching process includes the following:

-- Establish a mutual understanding and commitment between the leader receiving coaching, the client who has engaged the coach and the coach
+- Establish a mutual understanding and commitment between the leader receiving coaching, the sponsor who has engaged the coach (when applicable) and the coach

 - Define developmental goal(s)